What Is the Metaverse?

 Today, almost every successful company has its own presence on the Internet.
 In the form of a website, social media appearances and content.
 And so, in the future, almost every company will have a presence in the metaverse.
 Amazon will design digital malls, Disney will digitize its theme parks, and Netflix will have a number of digital movie theaters in the Metaverse.

-So in the first step, the Metaverse will primarily revolutionize the way people consume sports.
+So in the first step, the Metaverse reality will primarily revolutionize the way people consume sports.

 In a virtual sports arena, sports enthusiasts will come together with their virtual avatars, buy and wear fan merchandise of their favorite clubs, socialize, celebrate sports with other fans and, of course, watch the games and events.
 Of course, there are no geographical and physical barriers anymore.
 In the Metaverse, any number of fans from Germany can watch the Superbowl in a Metaverse stadium.